drshahizan/software-engineering/proposal/submission/sec01/Curiousity/readme.md

 ### Features:
 ### JKM KTDI
 * <b>Streamline event preparation and post activity process</b><br>
 The system's ability to streamline the event preparation and post-activity process will make it easier for the JKM KTDI committee to manage their events.
 By providing a centralised platform, the committee can upload and get approval for event proposals, apply for facility rentals, and track the progress of each unit involved in the event.
-This feature will save time and reduce the risk of errors during the event planning process.
+This feature will save time, smooth the event progress and reduce the risk of errors during the event planning process.

 * <b>Calendar for annual events</b><br>
 The calendar for annual events feature is an essential tool that enables JKM KTDI to plan their events efficiently.
 With this feature, the committee can schedule events and book appointments or meetings required for each event.
 This feature ensures that the events do not clash with each other, and they can allocate their resources efficiently to ensure the success of each event.
-By using the calendar, members can easily view upcoming events, appointments, and meetings, making it easier for them to plan their schedules and work accordingly.
+By using the calendar, members can easily view upcoming events, appointments, and meetings, making it easier for them to arrange their schedules and work accordingly.

 * <b>Handling the necessary documents for each activity</b><br>
-This feature allows each member to upload their progress updates and necessary documents for their respective tasks.
+This feature allows each member to upload their progress updates and necessary documents for their respective tasks through the software implementation.
 By setting deadlines for each task, members can ensure that they are on track with their work, and the overall progress of the event is visible to all members.
 This feature makes it easier for the higher authorities to monitor the progress of the event and identify areas that need improvement.

 * <b>Distribution of tasks to members</b><br>
 The distribution of tasks is a critical aspect of event planning, and the system makes it easier by assigning a Head of Unit (person-in-charge) for each unit department.
 The head of the unit will assign tasks to each member, ensuring that tasks are distributed efficiently and that each member is aware of their responsibilities.
 This feature will reduce the risk of confusion and ensure that tasks are completed on time, contributing to the success of the event.

 * <b>Visible progress</b><br>
 The ability to track the progress of each task and who completed it is a valuable feature that ensures accountability among the members.
-This feature enables higher authorities to monitor the progress of the event and, if necessary, take corrective actions to ensure that it is completed successfully.
+This feature enables higher authorities to monitor the progress of the event and, if necessary, take corrective actions and coordinate with the event organisers to ensure that it is completed successfully.
 Members can also view their progress and the progress of others, enabling them to coordinate their work and achieve their goals.

 * <b>Post-Event Report</b><br>
 The post-event report feature enables the JKM KTDI committee to easily access the post-event report and pictures of each event held during the year.
 This feature will be useful when preparing their annual report, as it will contain all the necessary information required for the report.
 The report will also serve as a valuable tool for future reference, enabling the committee to evaluate the success of their events and identify areas that need improvement.